Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 The oiliness also helps the olive skin to appear thicker and smoother and gives a glowing and youthful appearance.

-#3 Choice of jewelry and clothing
+#3 Choice of Jewelry and Clothing

 Another advantage is that you have the freedom to select any jewelry and dress color to wear, provided it suits your skin color complexion.